 Can you determine the tooth that is causing the pain?

-Your answer to these local dentist questions, with thorough oral exam and dental x-rays - will help in finding out the cause of the toothache / dental pain.
+Your answer to these local dentist questions, with a thorough oral exam and dental x-rays - will help in finding out the cause of the toothache / dental pain.

 In order to identify what has caused the dental pain, the dentist may use one or more of the following tests.